Rising Sun Pictures welcomes State Government rebate to foster South Australia as a leader in Visual Effects production.

 “We welcome the rebate offered by the South Australian Government, and commend the Premier The Honourable, Jay Weatherill and the Minister for Investment and Trade, The Honourable Martin Hamilton-Smith, for their foresight.
 The rebate will help grow South Australia as a digital production hub and promote local innovation.
 It will underpin jobs growth in our sector, and ultimately, the biggest beneficiary will be South Australia’s economy”, says RSP’s Co-Founder and Managing Director, Tony Clark.

 The rebate can be used in conjunction with either the Australian PDV, Location or Producer offsets, and the guidelines align with the current Australian Federal PDV offset.
-Guidelines will be available on the South Australian Film Corporation website from today.
+Guidelines are available on the South Australian Film Corporation website.

 Part of recent South Australian history, RSP was founded in 1995 and was named after the historic Rising Sun Hotel in Kensington, where the idea of the business was conceived.
 22 years later, RSP employs over 200 staff and will significantly expand off the back of this announcement.
 “We’re confident that over the next year RSP will see 100 new jobs created, and more into the future”, says Clark.
 “We are fortunate that we’re in a position to quickly take on new work, as we have been systematically investing in our human and technical resources over the past three years”.